 Truth or Dare for Teens (Ages 13–17)

 Teens can handle more socially revealing truths and slightly more challenging dares.
-Focus on questions that get people talking and dares that are memorable but not dangerous or humiliating.
-These work well for sleepovers, birthday parties, and school events.
+Focus on questions that get people talking and dares that are memorable but not dangerous.

 🔵 Truth Questions for Teens